Roger N. Stembel: Civil War

 Stembel was assigned shore duty at Pittsburgh, Pennsylvania in 1864 and 1865.
 After being promoted to captain in 1866, he commanded Canandaigua in the European Squadron from 1865 to 1867.
 He was stationed at Boston, Massachusetts in 1869 and was promoted to Commodore in 1871.
 In that year, he assumed command of the North Squadron of the Pacific Fleet; and, in 1872, he assumed command of the Pacific Fleet as well.

 With the fall of Confederate Fort Henry he, along with Captain Seth Ledyard Phelps, were sent by flag officer Andrew Hull Foote to hoist the American flag over the captured fort, marking the turning point of the Civil War.

-He retired on December 27, 1872, and was promoted to rear admiral on June 5, 1874.
-Admiral Stembel died in New York City on November 20, 1900.
-He is buried in Arlington National Cemetery, Virginia.
+Stembel retired on December 27, 1872, and was promoted to rear admiral on June 5, 1874.
+After retirement, he lived in Washington, D.C. and spent his summers in Narragansett, Rhode Island.
+In October 1900, Admiral Stembel and his wife stopped at the Fifth Avenue Hotel in Manhattan on their way back to Washington from Rhode Island.
+His wife fractured her hip in a fall and, while waiting for her recovery, he contracted a cold and then pneumonia, dying at the hotel on November 20, 1900.
+His wife Laura also contracted pneumonia and died a month later.
+Stembel and his wife are buried in Arlington National Cemetery, Virginia.

 The destroyer USS Stembel (DD-644) was named in his honor.
-Stembel was the son in law of James McBride of Hamilton, Ohio, and therefore connected with several prominent politicians related to the Lytle family.
+Stembel was the son-in-law of James McBride of Hamilton, Ohio, and therefore connected with several prominent politicians related to the Lytle family.